MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/troubleshoot-omnichannel-chat.md

 ### Issue

 As an agent or a supervisor, you see that some conversations are stuck in the wrap-up state in your Omnichannel Agent Dashboard or Omnichannel Ongoing Conversations Dashboard.

+### Cause

+The primary agent assigned to the conversation may not have closed it in the session panel.

 ### Resolution